Basement Waterproofing in Ohio

 Heavy rainfall is a common occurance in Ohio and basement waterproofing is one of the most commonly requested services for homeowners.
 Regardless of what you do with your basement, it is important that it is dry and safe.
 Leaks in your basement can cause a variety of very serious issues, including wood rot, mold growth, and damage to the structural integrity of a home.
 Most Ohio homeowners have heard the term "interior waterproofing" but do not fully grasp what basement waterproofing entails.
 Basically it describes the process of ensuring that an area stays dry through the use of interior or exterior waterproofing systems.

-Professional Interior Waterproofing in Cleveland, OH
+Professional Interior Waterproofing in Ohio

-Professional Exterior Waterproofing in Cleveland, OH
+Exterior Waterproofing Profesisonals in Ohio

-Top Causes Of Basement Leaks in Cleveland, OH
+Common Causes Of Basement Leaks in Ohio

-The method used for digging and creating foundation walls results in an unsealed bond between the floor of your basement and the basement walls.
+The method used for digging and creating foundation walls results in an open bond between the footing of your basement and the basement walls.
 The joint between the wall and the floor in your basement is known as a cove joint.
 This is one of the most common points of water seepage in basements.
 Hydrostatic pressure due to the buildup of rainwater at the base of your foundation can cause water to find its way between the basement footer and the wall.

-Mortar Joint Leak
+Mortar Joint Deterioration

 Most homes in Ohio were built with basement walls constructed out of cinder blocks rather than poured concrete.
 For these walls locating the leak can be a bit more challenging.
 Over time the mortar between the bricks can deteriorate causing cracks and holes in the wall where water can seep in.
 Our team is specially equipped to find and fix these mortar leakage issues.
 When the mortar breaks down it can be hard to tell where the water is coming from.
 This is due to the fact that the water is seeping in from the outside and moving in the empty cavity of the block.